Significant Disproportionality Frequently Asked Questions (FAQ)

 When do risk ratios include students in the district of residence versus district of service?

-For identification and placement categories, students are counted as part of their district of residence.
-For discipline categories, students are counted as part of the district that administered the discipline, which is the district of service.
+For identification and placement categories, students are counted as part of their district of residence, regardless of where they are receiving services.
+For discipline categories, students are counted as part of the district or community school that administered the discipline, which is the district of service.

-If a student is enrolled, is attending and has a full-time equivalency with a community school, the community school becomes the district responsible for providing a free and appropriate public education for the student.
-Students are included if the educational relationship between the student and district reported on the EMIS Student Standing record is (1), indicating the student is receiving instruction, in whole or in part, from the reporting district, and the student has not been withdrawn with a withdrawal code of 81 (i.e., student reported in error).
+The legal district of residence is responsible for providing a free and appropriate public education (FAPE) for these students.
+If a student is enrolled, is attending and has a full-time equivalency with a community school, the community school becomes the district responsible for providing FAPE for the student.
+Students are included if the educational relationship between the student and district or community school reported on the EMIS Student Standing record is (1), indicating the student is receiving instruction, in whole or in part, from the reporting district, and the student has not been withdrawn with a withdrawal code of 81 (i.e., student reported in error).

 Back to Top